Sangwon Suh: Career

 During the COVID-19 pandemic, Suh was selected as the recipient of the 2020 Rita Schenck Lifetime Individual Leadership in LCA Award.
 He was also recognized on Clarivate Analytics's Highly Cited Researchers as a scientist who ranked in the top 1% by citations for field and publication year.
 The following year, Suh was elected a member of the Royal Society of Arts for his global leadership in sustainability solutions.

 Entrepreneurship

-In 2005, Suh founded VitalMetrics Inc, a Data-as-a-Service company for carbon accounting and life-cycle assessment.
-Suh serves Carbon Minds, a German software and data firm specialized in sustainability measurement of chemical industry, as a Scientific Advisor.
+In 2005, Suh founded VitalMetrics Inc, a data-as-a-service company for carbon accounting and life-cycle assessment.
+In 2023, VitalMetrics was acquired by Watershed, a sustainability software company serving Fortune 500 clients including Walmart, FedEx, and BlackRock, and Suh joined Watershed in full time as Head of Science since the acquisition.

+Suh also co-founded Carbon Minds, a German software and data firm specialized in sustainability measurement of chemical industry in 2019.
+He serves Carbon Minds as a scientific advisor.

 Philanthropy

 In 2018, Suh founded a not-for-profit initiative, Adopt a Cookstove Today (ACT) aiming to disseminate high efficiency cookstoves and replace inefficient three stone fire and charcoal stoves in rural Africa.
 Through this initiative, Suh and his team support underprivileged rural communities in Africa to improve the welfare of women and children and to reduce greenhouse gas emissions and indoor air pollution.

 Since 2019, Suh is serving a local philanthropic organization, World Dance for Humanity, as a board member.
 The organization supports 28 underprivileged communities in rural Rwanda.